epw/consensus/consensus_voices.md

 * Have an NPC ask one character for help in a way that will put them at odds with another character.

 * Ask a leading question of a character that seems like it could have an interesting answer to play out ("Who surprised you when they showed up to worship at your church this morning?").
 Only follow up if it seems likely to go somewhere.
+If not, ask another question or try another one of these starting points.

 When framing a scene, define what is needed to get started; think about time, place, and who is around.
 Let other details be filled in naturally.
 Keep an eye on when the scene has fulfilled its purpose, so it doesn’t begin to drag on.
 When the major tension of a scene has resolved, whether that tension was there at the outset or arose within the scene, wrap it up and move on to the next one.
 Stories often leave you on a cliffhanger, and it can be fun to do that here.
 Sometimes the end of the scene is left up to the audience to fill in with their imagination, they know the outcome, but what exactly transpired doesn't need to happen "on screen".
 Followups can either be briefly mentioned, or made into new scenes of their own.

+\end{MC}

 \newpage